 It is notable that the SX730 offers wifi support, while the WG-60 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The WG-60 is a recent model that features in the current product line-up of Ricoh.
-In contrast, the SX730 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS.
+Both the SX730 and the WG-60 have been discontinued, but can regularly be found used on ebay.
+The SX730 was replaced by the Canon SX730 HS, while the WG-60 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.